3gS2595/crystal.hair-frontend/README.md

 - folders its in folders its not
 - mixtapes it has mixtapes its not
 - flag for mix or fold managment?
+- overlay on error with debug ( for when implement live update/ creation of objects)
+- refactor overlays and tab reusablility